zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

-#Integrate Facebook SDK for Cocos2d-JS on Web
+#Integrate Facebook SDK Alpha for Cocos2d-JS on Web

 Facebook have provided its official Javascript SDK, so what's meaning of providing another one in Cocos2d-JS?
 It's because Cocos2d-JS is cross platform, and our mobile solution should work perfectly on Web, iOS and Android.
 But if you use Facebook Javascript SDK with Cocos2d-JS on Web, then when you port you game to iOS or Android, you will need to rewrite all code using Facebook API with native code.
 Sometimes, it's just a mission impossible.

-So we provided you Facebook SDK for Cocos2d-JS so that your Facebook Game can cross platform without modifing any code.
+So we provided you Facebook SDK Alpha for Cocos2d-JS so that your Facebook Game can cross platform without modifing any code.

-For integrating Facebook SDK for Cocos2d-JS, please follow the steps below:
+For integrating Facebook SDK Alpha for Cocos2d-JS, please follow the steps below:

 ## 1. Integrate Facebook Javascript SDK